Wetsuit Care/FAQ

 One of the most common questions we get is on water in your suit.
 Naturally it is important that your wetsuit does not balloon with water as this will greatly reduce buoyancy and increase drag.
 However, what many do not realize that the opposite of this (i.e. having a suit too tight) can have an equal, if not greater, negative impact on your performance.
 A suit that is too tight will greatly impede flexibility, increase muscle fatigue, and reduce the breathing capacity of your lungs.
 The combination of this is a significant compromise to your swim.
 A school of thought has developed within the triathlon community that the best wetsuit is one that is virtually water tight, and there appears to be a growing trend to buy a wetsuit that is one size too small.
 This isn't true.
 In fact, far from it.

 To test it out we conducted a time test exercise within a controlled environment (pool) to assess this very point.
 We found consistently that those wearing suits carrying a small amount of water inside were averaging 2 to 4 seconds of speed advantage per 100m over those wearing a size too small.
 It was also clearly evident in the tight-fit group that a greater amount of metabolic exertion had been required to undertake the same swim distances.
 So just how much water is acceptable?
 The right size suit may carry a very small layer of internal water within some areas.
 If you feel some small streams of water moving in or around some areas of the suit then this is not a point of concern and in fact is probably an ideal fit as you are not limiting your performance through restriction or constriction.
 However if any water layer or pocket is ballooning the suit more than a quarter inch off the body then your wetsuit may be too big.
-But before swapping sizes, and to be certain of the best possible performance make sure you are fitting your suit on correctly click here.
+But before swapping sizes, and to be certain of the best possible performance make sure you are fitting your suit on correctly YOU CAN CONTACT US TO CHECK click here.